Forricide/still-feel-alive/Chapter 8.md

 *"She's not breathing, she's not breathing!"*

-*"Do you think that I should call an ambulance?"*
+*"Would you like me to call an ambulance?"*

 "Calm down, Newter.
 Gregor, not yet."

-She clears her throat, quietly.
-"What's going on?"
+Clearing her throat, quietly: "What's going on?"

+Then three voices, clambering over one another.

 "Whoa!"